stoneyrh/gSOAP/gsoap/wsdl/README.txt

 -_      don't generate _USCORE (replace with UNICODE _x005f)
 infile.wsdl infile.xsd http://www... list of input sources (if none use stdin)

+INSTALLATION

+Use './configure' and 'make' in the root directory, as explained in the installation instructions.

+To build 'wsdl2h' when autoconf/automake fail, use:

+	make -f MakefileManual

 DOCUMENTATION

 See soapdoc2.pdf for documentation.

-INSTALLATION

-Type 'make' in the 'wsdl' directory to build wsdl2h.
-You must first install the gSOAP package and build the gSOAP compiler soapcpp2 to rebuild the wsdl2h WSDL parser.

 USING SSL FOR HTTPS TRANSFER OF WSDL FILES